boonya/rtsp-video-recorder/README.md

 ## Precondition

-This library spawns `ffmpeg` as a child process, so it won't work with no `ffmpeg` package installed.
+This library spawns `ffmpeg` as a child process, so it won't work with no `ffmpeg` installed.
 To do so just type:

 ```bash